jefferybennett/internet-of-your-imagination-iot-project/README.md

     - This should come in the box for the MXChip board, but double-check.
 - [ ] An active Microsoft Azure Subscription.
     - If you're unsure whether you do, follow these [steps](/src/documentation/CheckForAzureSubscription.MD) to determine this.
-    - If you don't, follow these [Fast Start](https://microsoft.sharepoint.com/teams/AIRS/BLOG/Pages/Fast%20Start.aspx) instructions to leverage the Azure Internal Registration System (AIRS) to request an internal billing account.
     > NOTE:
     >
     > The primary steps we'll take you through for this project will not necessarily require actual Azure consumption.
 However, you are required to have an active Azure subscription.